Girl Talk (musician): Career

 Gillis is featured heavily in the 2008 open source documentary RiP!: A Remix Manifesto.

-Girl Talk released his fifth LP All Day on November 15, 2010 – free through the Illegal Art website.
+Girl Talk released his fifth LP All Day on November 15, 2010 for free through the Illegal Art website.
 A U.S. tour in support of All Day began in Gillis's hometown of Pittsburgh with two sold-out shows at the then-recently completed Stage AE concert hall.
 Since Gillis releases his music under Creative Commons licenses, fans may legally use it in derivative works.
 Many create mash-up video collages using the samples' original music videos.
 Filmmaker Jacob Krupnick chose Gillis's full-length album All Day as the soundtrack for Girl Walk//All Day, an extended music video set in New York City.

 In 2014, Girl Talk brought out Freeway as a special guest during a show at the Brooklyn Bowl.
 They announced that they were releasing a collaborative EP together called Broken Ankles.
 The project was released on April 8, 2014.

 Gillis played at the Coachella Festival in 2014.
 For the first time in one of his live shows, artists performed their vocals over his mash-ups.
 During the first weekend, he was joined by Too Short, E-40, Juicy J, and Busta Rhymes.
 On the second weekend, he was joined by Freeway, Waka Flocka Flame, Tyga, and Busta Rhymes.

 In the years following the release of Broken Ankles, Girl Talk continued to tour and play festivals.
 He also began to do more production and collaborative work with other artists such as Wiz Khalifa, Young Nudy, T-Pain, Smoke DZA, Bas, and G Perico.